Frequently Asked Questions About Breath Coaching

 Yes!
-Breathwork invites you to focus on your breathing and can be modified to meet an individual’s goals or needs.
+Breathw coaching invites you to focus on your breathing and can be modified to meet an individual’s goals or needs.
 It is essential to work with a breathwork practitioner who can inform you as to what type of session or breathing exercises are suitable for you.

 How does breathing improve athletic performance?

-By focusing on strengthening your breathing muscles and increasing your CO2 tolerance, you can delay muscle fatigue and increase endurance.
+By strengthening your breathing muscles and improving CO₂ tolerance, you can delay fatigue, increase endurance, stay focused under pressure, and recover more efficiently.

 Can inhaling and exhaling really make a difference in a stressful moment?